 Rely on business specifics, requirements and limitations when choosing a CMS — this is the key advice.

-There are no “good” or “bad” content management systems, there are only those that fit your company’s requirements best.
-The choice of CMS usually depends on a variety of factors, such as the company’s budget, the website’s complexity, the level of technical proficiency, etc.
+There are no “good” or “bad” content management systems; there are only those that fit your company’s requirements best.
+The choice of CMS usually depends on various factors, such as the company’s budget, the website’s complexity, the level of technical proficiency, etc.

-You should compile your personal checklist with the following points:
+You should compile your checklist with the following points:

 - The type of system you need